spacemeshos/gpu-post/README.md

 ## Current functionality

-A c library implementing the POST API setup method for general-purpose CPUs and for CUDA and Vulkan compute processors.
+A C library implementing the POST API setup method for general-purpose CPUs and for CUDA and Vulkan compute processors.

 ## Runtime System Requirements